 Daniel Goleman starts the book starts with a description of brain functioning in respect of your emotions.
 Then spells out your needs, in the middle, to know and handle emotions intelligently.
-And finally he closes the book with real life examples to prove that emotional intelligence has to play a vital role in your success.
+And finally, he closes the book with real-life examples to prove that emotional intelligence has to play a vital role in your success.

-The whole book concentrates upon emotional literacy in young age.
+The whole book concentrates on emotional literacy in young age.
 Teachers are urged to teach emotional intelligence to their students.
 The parents are asked to attend emotional needs of their children.
 And the adults are prompted to train themselves to handle their interpersonal relations wisely.

-The opening chapter discusses complex structure of your brain.
+The opening chapter discusses the complex structure of your brain.
 Why you experience an urge for fight or flight on seeing a snake?
 Why you become relaxed once you learn that the snake is not poisonous?
 What chemical reactions take place when you are depressed?
 Many more questions are discussed and answered with the help of late nineties biological discoveries.

 Not only that, the book covers various topics like depression, mania, anxiety, PTSD, drug abuse, teenage pregnancy, relationship issues, abuse, and others.
 The author observes that a feeling of sadness can make chemical changes in your brain to lead you to clinical depression.
-He tells how you can manage depression, mania and PTSD etc.
+He tells how you can manage depression, mania, and PTSD, etc.

 What is emotional intelligence?

-And to him emotional intelligence includes self- awareness, persistence, empathy and the ability to understand and sympathize with the feelings of others.
+And to him, emotional intelligence includes self- awareness, persistence, empathy and the ability to understand and sympathize with the feelings of others.